yasserglez/yasserglez.github.io/content/pages/home.md

 systems, search and information retrieval, ranking, representation learning, and natural language processing.

-I work at Shopify as a staff machine learning engineer building large-scale recommender systems for [Shop](https://shop.app/).
+I work at Shopify as a Staff Machine Learning Engineer building large-scale recommender systems for [Shop](https://shop.app/).
-Prior to Shopify, I was an applied scientist at Amazon working on natural language understanding and entity resolution in [Alexa](https://www.amazon.science/tag/alexa); and a data scientist at [Canopy Labs](https://betakit.com/drop-acquires-predictive-analytics-company-canopy-labs/) where I built recommender systems and other predictive models for different industries such as retail and travel.
+Prior to Shopify, I was an Applied Scientist at Amazon working on natural language understanding and entity resolution in [Alexa](https://www.amazon.science/tag/alexa); and a Data Scientist at [Canopy Labs](https://betakit.com/drop-acquires-predictive-analytics-company-canopy-labs/) where I built recommender systems and other predictive models for different industries such as retail and travel.